TeamVK/TokenEnchant/default_config.md

 #
 MaxEnchantLevel: 100

-#
-UseEnchantmentTable: true
+# UseEnchantmentTable has been replaced with HideFromNMS
+#UseEnchantmentTable: false
+# if HideFromNMS is true, custom enchants won't appear in Treasure/Villager/EnchantmentTable.
+HideFromNMS: false

+# Default enchantment chance.
+This is the default chance for enchantment table to consider the enchantment.
+# each custom enchant can control its own enchance chance with enchant_chance: option (0.0 < x < 1.0)
+DefaultEnchantChance: 1.0

 # Deprecated, use DefaultFormula option and CostFormulae.js
 TokenFormula:
   # Valid values are: LINEAR and EXPONENTIAL
   # If an invalid value is entered, this will reset to the default setting, which is LINEAR
   # CONSTANT:      price
   # LINEAR:      price + (level * price)
   # EXPONENTIAL: price + price * level ^ exponent
   # EXPONENTIAL2: price * 2 ^ (level - 1)
   Curve: Linear

   Constant:
   Linear:
   Exponential:
     exponent: 1.80

 # pick one from CostFormulae.js
 DefaultFormula: "linear_diff"

-# if this option is true, when you tried to enchant an item, which already has enchantment
-# level, the excess enchantment level will be removed and set to the max level.
-CapOverEnchant: true

 # if this option is true, any enchantment level which is over the configured max level
 # will be capped at the max level
+CapOverEnchant: true

+# if this option is true, the excess enchantment level will be removed and set to the max level.
 RemoveExcessEnchantLevel: true

+# if this option is true, when an item does not have an enchantment but has the corresponding lore entry,
+# TE will try to add the missing enchantment according to the lore entry.
+AddMissingEnchant: true

 # Refund related
 AllowRefund: false